marcdotson/asc-training/README.md

 we can reference the Model Specification section using `\@ref(model-specification)`.

+#### Code Chunks

+There are a variety of options for each code chunk.
+In addition to specifying the language used within the code chunk, the code chunk can be named, can have warnings suppressed, can run without producing output, etc.

 #### Tables and Figures

 Using R Markdown means we can use Markdown, R, and LaTeX (along with